systematic-magic/AgingPubMed/research_papers_suppl.rst

 ..
 Note::

 	Tables can appear in one file or in separate files (regardless of size).
+	Text files will only open as an HTML page.
+This is OK.

+	Acceptable file formats for table presentation are PDF, Excel, Word and CSV. |br|
 	We are flexible on Text (.txt) file format.
 Email the author letting them know we typically publish as Excel or Word, and ask if there is a specific reason they prefer to keep as Text.
-If they come back with a reason, then we can allow it.
+If they come back with a reason, then we can allow it. |br|
+	Raise inquiry to Olga and Christopher about any formats that you may come across that are not mentioned above.

+	Acceptable file formats when requesting an updated table from author are Excel (preferable), Word and CSV.
+Flexibility for Text files is the same as mentioned in above paragraph.

 5.1.
 HTML :ref:`Tables checks from 14.1. to 14.5<tables_html_research_papers>` (inclusive) are applicable to supplementary tables with one exclusion: instead of **Table N**, tables should be named as **Supplementary Table N**.